GamerShinju/keepher-legal/privacy-policy.md

 - **Right to Opt-Out:** Opt-out of the sale of personal information (note: we do not sell personal information)
 - **Right to Non-Discrimination:** Not receive discriminatory treatment for exercising your privacy rights

-To exercise your CCPA rights, contact us at **privacy@keepher.app**.
+To exercise your CCPA rights, contact us at **keepherapp@outlook.com**.
 We will verify your identity before processing your request.

 ---